Metalama//Conceptual documentation/Configuring and troubleshooting/Capturing process dumps

 Warning

-Do not forget to disable the diagnostic setting after you are done.
+Remember to disable the diagnostic setting once you have finished.

 Step 5.
 Upload the process dump to an online drive

-You will find process dumps under the %TEMP%\Metalama\CrashReports directory with extension *.dmp.gz.
+You will find process dumps in the %TEMP%\Metalama\CrashReports directory with the extension *.dmp.gz.
 Upload this file to an online storage service like OneDrive.

 Step 6.
 Send us the URL through a private channel